tbwork/anole-config/README.md

 # Why we need it.
 In enterprise java development, we use different kinds of third-party frameworks like Spring, Spring-Boot, Log4j, etc . to develop applications rapidly.
 However, each framework has own configuration file, format, even the file-path and file-name, it would be annoying if you manage those files together.
-Anole-loader is a light framework to tackle with this issue.
+Anole-loader is a light framework to deal with this situation.
 By using it, you could manage all configurations together.
-We strongly recommend putting all those unclassified configurations to local properties file so that reviewers can be aware of the change points in the code-review stage.

 # What does it support